MintyOrb/writing/our_brains_lie_to_us.md

 All this to say, as Richard Feynman put it, *"the easiest person to fool is yourself."*

-We can't take our lenses of bias off, but we can try to understand how they're warping our perspective and aim to correct for them to the best of our abilities.
+__We can't take our lenses of bias off__, but we can try to understand how they're warping our perspective and aim to correct for them to the best of our abilities.

 #### Where do we go from here?

 Our perceptions are faulty and limited and no single person has the answers, but as we endeavor to discover, extend and reinterpret our senses, learn from our ancestors, and aggregate all of our subjective perspectives, we end up with models in our heads that much more closely reflect the objective truth.

-To summarize, there are a few things we can do to try to account for our faulty perceptions:
+__To summarize__, there are a few things we can do to try to account for our faulty perceptions:

 1. Recognize the limitations of our biological senses
 2. Understand how the tools that extend our senses work, so we can more accurately interpret the aspects of reality that they're translating